Adam-Elmi/SomMark/docs/default_mappers.md

 ## 1. HTML Mapper (`mappers/languages/html.js`)

 This mapper generates standard HTML5 markup.
-It also includes the customized `Dracula` highlight theme by default.
+It also includes the customized `atom-one-dark` highlight theme by default.

 ### Block Elements